BellaZ98/6000DProject/README.md

 ## Install Requirements

-(Some of the code cannot be found if you have modified your pip source)
+(Some of the packages cannot be found if you have modified your pip source)

 ```bash
 pip install -r requirements.txt -i https://pypi.org/simple